scottbrown/bosky/SECURITY.md

 For production environments, consider these additional hardening measures:

-1. Run Bosky in a container with minimal permissions
+1. Run Beacon in a container with minimal permissions
 2. Consider network restrictions, allowing only necessary outbound connections
-3. Implement additional logging and monitoring for Bosky operations
+3. Implement additional logging and monitoring for Beacon operations
 4. Use AWS VPC endpoints for CloudWatch to avoid data traversing the public internet

 ## License

-This security policy and the Bosky project are under the MIT License.
+This security policy and the Beacon project are under the MIT License.
 See the LICENSE file for more details.